William W. Belknap

-William Worth Belknap (September 22, 1829 – October 12, 1890) was a lawyer, soldier in the Union Army, government administrator in Iowa, and the 30th United States Secretary of War, serving under President Ulysses S. Grant.
-Belknap was impeached on March 2, 1876, for his role in the trader post scandal.
+William Worth Belknap (September 22, 1829 – October 12, 1890) was a lawyer, Union Army officer, government administrator in Iowa, and the 30th United States secretary of war, serving under President Ulysses S. Grant.
+Belknap was impeached on March 2, 1876, for his role in the trader post scandal but was acquitted by the Senate.
+Belknap was the first cabinet secretary in U.S. history to be impeached.

-A native of New York, Belknap graduated from Princeton University in 1848, studied law with a Georgetown attorney, and passed the bar in 1851.
+A native of New York, Belknap graduated from the College of New Jersey, now Princeton University, in 1848, studied law with a Georgetown attorney, and passed the bar in 1851.
 He moved to Iowa, where he practiced law in partnership with Ralph P. Lowe.
 Belknap entered politics as a Democrat and served one term in the Iowa House of Representatives.
 When the American Civil War broke out in 1861, Belknap joined the Union Army.
 A tall burly man, Belknap was a natural Union Army leader and recruiter.
-A veteran of the Iowa Militia who had attained the rank of captain, he was commissioned as a major in the 15th Iowa Volunteer Infantry.
-He took part in numerous engagements, including Shiloh and Corinth, served as a regimental, brigade, division, and corps commander, and served in high-level staff positions.
-By the end of the war, Belknap had been promoted to brigadier general of volunteers and received a brevet promotion to major general.
+A veteran of the Iowa Home Guard who had attained the rank of captain, he was commissioned as a major in the 15th Iowa Volunteer Infantry.
+He took part in numerous engagements, including Shiloh, where he was wounded, and Corinth.
+He served as a regimental, brigade, division, and corps commander, and served in high-level staff positions.
+By the end of the war, Belknap had been promoted to brigadier general and received a brevet promotion to major general of volunteers.